-After a very nice breakfast buffet at the Hotel Stykkisholmur, which was included in the price, we went to the bus station of Stykkisholmur.
+After a lovely breakfast buffet at the Hotel Stykkisholmur, which was included in the price, we went to the bus station of Stykkisholmur.
 It's the gasoline station at the entrance to the town right next to the campsite and the golf course.
-All busses depart from there.
-We took an early bus to Olafsvík with straeto bus, route 82.
+All buses depart from there.
+We took an early bus to Olafsvík with the straeto bus, route 82.
 It was actually more like a van with a trailer for the luggage.
 Aside from us, there was only one traveller, a young German woman, who just came from the Westfjords.
 We wanted to go to Olafsvík mainly for the waterfalls just behind the town, the Bæjarfoss and connect that with a trip around the Snæfellsnes peninsula and a visit to another little town of Grundarfjörður.

 We started our tour at 8:33 a.m. from Stykkisholmur and arrived in Olafsvík an hour later to thankfully sunny weather.
 We have read that the waterfall is located behind the town, not far from the already visible (Olafsvíkurkirkja) church.
-So we went to visit the church first and took some pictures for our collection of eccentric looking churches of Iceland.
+So we went to visit the church first and took some pictures of our collection of eccentric looking churches of Iceland.
 From there we already saw the waterfall, which isn't the biggest, but it was our first waterfall in Iceland and therefore something special.
-From the foot of the mountain, you have a nice view above the little seaside town of Olafsvík.
+From the foot of the mountain, you have a beautiful view above the little seaside town of Olafsvík.

 The bus continued from Hellnar to Djúpalónssandur where we walked down to the black pebbled beach.
 I took my first beach photos in Iceland.

 Next stop was in Hellissandur where we took a look at the turf-roof houses and planted a tree as per request by the tour guide.
-Noteworthy along the coast near Hellissandur is the 412 meter tall Gufuskálar radio mast, the tallest structure in western Europe.
+Noteworthy along the coast near Hellissandur is the 412-meter tall Gufuskálar radio mast, the tallest structure in western Europe.

 After we're done, we walked along the path parallel to the main road to Grundarfjörður.
 There, we experienced being in an Alfred Hitchcock movie, when suddenly the birds (the arctic tern) on the meadow felt threatened by our presence.
 Probably they are nesting and have some little terns.
-Especially vicious proved to be the sterna which come flying directly onto my friends head, so we continued to walk a little bit faster than we wanted to and with hood and sunglasses as protection as to not be hacked on the head.
-The actually didn't touch us but effectively threathened us, and only stopped when we finally reached the road next to the houses.
+Especially vicious proved to be the sterna which come flying directly onto my friends head, so we continued to walk a bit faster than we wanted to and with hood and sunglasses as protection as to not be hacked on the head.
+They actually didn't touch us but effectively threatened us, and only stopped when we finally reached the road next to the houses.

 We rewarded ourselves with coffee and cake at the small information/museum/café for having survived "The Birds".
-After that we walked around the block and my friend went to the bank to stock some cash.
-With the straeto bus route 82 we continued at 18.58 (6:58 p.m.) from Grundarfjörður back to Stykkisholmur.
+After that, we walked around the block, and my friend went to the bank to stock some cash.
+With the straeto bus route 82, we continued at 18.58 (6:58 p.m.) from Grundarfjörður back to Stykkisholmur.
 This time we were the only guests in the bus/van and were even brought directly to our hotel entrance by the friendly bus driver.